Our Review Process

 While there is no link or causal effect between the two conditions, anemia and hypoglycemia can be present in an individual at the same time.
 The causes could be:

 - Malnutrition – When the body does not receive the required amount of nutrients that it needs to function, it can result in both – low sugar and iron deficiency.
-Lack of food, forgetting to eat, eating disorders, prolonged fasting, surgeries, etc can make a person prone to malnutrition
+Lack of food, forgetting to eat, eating disorders, prolonged fasting, surgeries, etc. can make a person prone to malnutrition

 - Diabetes – Hypoglycemia is a symptom of diabetes.
 The main factor leading to this would be taking too much insulin or not eating enough.
 Medications required for the treatment of type 2 diabetes or intravenous insulin (syringe, pen, or pump) can lead to symptoms of low sugars.
 Some research does point towards the increased risk for the onset of anemia in a person with diabetes due to reduced iron absorption or kidney issues that can be common.

-- Blood loss – Blood is composeds of glucose and red blood cells.
+- Blood loss – Blood is composed of glucose and red blood cells.
 Therefore, blood loss can lead to the experience of anemia and hypoglycemia.
 This is the reason why before donating blood, a person is encouraged to eat a snack that has iron in it.
 Anemia can also result due to heavy periods, internal bleeding, or bleeding disorders.

-- Malabsorption – When the body finds it difficult to absorb nutrients from the digestive tract, it can be caused due to the following conditions – lactose intolerance, inflamed bowels, overgrowth of bacteria, pancreas or liver disease, etc.
+- Malabsorption – When the body finds it difficult to absorb nutrients from the digestive tract, it can be caused due to the following conditions – lactose intolerance, inflamed bowels, overgrowth of bacteria, pancreas or liver disease, etc. Also know about pp blood sugar.

 Relation between Anemia and Hypoglycemia